Createcafe3d/YXE3D/README.md

 # YXE3D
-The is the front end for peachy printer tools.
-And is the main entry point into the wonderful world of Peachy 3D printing.
+The is the front end for YXE3Dtools (https://github.com/CreateCafe3D/YXE3Dtools).
+And is the main entry point into the wonderful world of Low Cost SLA 3D printing.

-## Trello Board:
+## Trello (~Agile) Board:
 https://trello.com/b/b91bRMSQ/yxe-3d

 # Installation

-## Windows

-Visit peachyprinter.com and click the get started link for installation binaries
+Currently all installation is from source

-### Supported windows versions
+### Supported OS versions

 Windows 7+

-## Mac

-Visit peachyprinter.com and click the get started link for Mac

-### Supported windows versions

-Version named after mountians

-## Linux

-Must be run from source.
-Please see the section below for running from source.

-### Supported Version

-Ubuntu 14+  (Tested may work on other linux platforms)
+So far all tested recent Macs (10.2+)
+Linux Debian (Ubuntu and the like) 14.04 and 16.04 tested

 # Running from source